PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 This example assumes that the network has DHCP enabled and the firewall does not block connections to *https://mbedcloud.com*.

 If you have a development board that connects over Ethernet, just plug in an Ethernet cable.
-If you have a board that connects over cellular or Wi-Fi, no actions are required.
+If you have a board that connects over Wi-Fi, more actions are required.

 **Setting the Wi-Fi credentials**